 But I’m just having fun, they say.
 Don’t you ever have fun?
 Sure.
 The key is in finding a way to make your fun and your life’s purpose one and the same.
 A Gallup poll from 2017 demonstrated that 85% of Americans hate their jobs.
 That would suggest that their jobs aren’t “fun” for them; the thing that they spend most of their time doing is something they hate.
 Therefore, one can conclude that their “fun” comes at times when they are not engaged in their “work” and is totally unrelated to it.
 I would be willing to wager that a list of activities that those people from the poll see as fun are actually just temporary distractions from the “job hate” that consumes most of the hours in their days.
 The “fun” never lasts; it’s an overlay.
 They always know they will be going back to what they hate doing before long, either by the end of the short weekend or the end of the longed-for vacation.
 That reality nags at them, perhaps even tainting the “fun” activity while it is happening.
 Where’s the fun in that?

-Now, I understand more than anyone the need for a mental break.
 My subject area, English literature and composition, is very mentally intensive, involving considerable amounts of reading and evaluation of student work.
 I don’t give assessments that machines can score—everything is written or orally performed in my classroom, as those are the lifelong skill sets the students need more than test taking.
 Yes, I too need some mental down time to recharge and get ready to come back and tackle another day, week, or year.
 However, I never once feel as though I “hate” the work itself, taxing though it is.
 I know it is making a difference.
 Maybe not for all of the young people I work with—we can’t reach all of them no matter how hard we work (though we never stop trying).
 I feel a sense of purpose in the work I do.

 When I hear back from a former student five or ten years later, and he or she tells me that something I did make a difference for them or helped them in their future, then that sense of having a meaningful purpose is affirmed.
 As long as even one student is positively impacted during the course of a year, then I will never long for the day, week, or year to end.
 The more time I have to do that job that provides for me a sense of purpose, the more happy and fulfilled I will be.
 Being away from it (such as during the interminably long summer) makes me feel frustrated and directionless.
 I can see having a one-month summer (one week to close the school year down, one to relax in my own way, one to mentally prep for the upcoming year, and one to get the room physically ready to roll) as a reasonable interval between school years.
 But two months?
 People, please.
 We have work to do, lives to impact—differences to make.
 Retirement?
 It is a ways off yet, but I am not particularly looking forward to it.
 I’ll do this work as long as I feel I am effective at it, I am still making a difference, and my mind and body can do it.